-In order for the Twins to determine if they even want to stick with their original 10-year, $285 million offer, let alone offer a potential increase, they’ll have to conduct their own rigorous examination and weigh the risk factors of the potential deal.
-For the Twins, having a $25-$30 million dollar per year player unavailable for lengthy periods of times would be difficult to overcome.
-That being said, the Twins don’t get many chances to sign players of this caliber, and it appears like Minnesota may (somehow) have a third chance to retain Correa.
+For the Twins to determine if they even want to stick with their original 10-year, $285 million offer, let alone offer a potential increase, they’ll have to conduct their own rigorous examination and weigh the risk factors of the potential deal.
+For the Twins, having a $25-$30 million dollar per year player unavailable for long stretches would be difficult to overcome.
+That being said, Minnesota doesn’t get many chances to sign players of this caliber, and it appears the Twins may (somehow) have a third chance to retain Correa.
 And the reality is that the Twins were always going to have to make uncomfortable guarantees to sign him.

-Correa could be open to another deal similar to the one he signed with the Twins last offseason in order to rebuild his value — 3 years, high AAV, with opt-outs after each season.
-However, it’s more likely that he wants to settle on his future and determine where he wants to be for the remainder of his career.
+Correa could be open to another deal similar to the one he signed with the Twins last offseason — three years, high AAV, with opt-outs after each season.
+However, he likely wants to settle his future and determine where he’ll be for the remainder of his career.

 Whatever happens, Carlos Correa once again finds himself in an unenviable situation.
-If he can’t renegotiate with the Mets, the Twins may have their third chance to re-sign one of the best shortstops in baseball.
+If he can’t renegotiate with the Mets, the Twins may be gifted an unlikely third chance to re-sign one of the best shortstops in baseball.